 The department works within the South Carolina community-at-large by designating an internal liaison to engage the community in activities to prevent problems related to the use of alcohol, tobacco and other drugs, as well as other community-support projects.
 Specifically, senior leaders have received requests to fund innovative programming, to include a faith-based recovery program at Bible Way Baptist Church.
 Senior leaders and staff have attended graduation ceremonies and personally assisted many of the above community agencies in their respective missions.
 The spirit of assisting community-based organizations is alive at DAODAS, and again, the director and senior managers have led by example.
-In terms of emphasis, by virtue of being a "helping" health agency, the senior leaders have emphasized volunteer work in the areas of prevention, intervention and treatment of substance abuse as related to community partnerships.
+In terms of emphasis, by virtue of being a "helping" health agency, the senior leaders have emphasized volunteer work in the areas of prevention, intervention, and treatment of substance abuse as related to community partnerships.

 On a statewide basis, many of the agency's prevention programs are directed at improving life at the community level.
 These include efforts to reduce underage drinking and tobacco use; to reduce violence; to prevent infectious diseases; to work with the faith community on the establishment of support mechanisms for recovering persons; and to work within schools to instill protective factors that keep children and adolescents from engaging in negative behaviors that place them at higher risk for the use of illegal substances.
+These activities strengthen communities and meet the agency's mission of achieving sustainable recovery while increasing economic opportunities for citizens, increasing the quality of life for citizens, and providing opportunities for a better educational environment.

-In terms of intervention and treatment, the department is again financially support the drug court concept, now operated in many areas across the state.
+In terms of intervention and treatment, the department is again financially supporting the drug court concept, now operated in many areas across the state.
 In short, individuals who have an alcohol or other drug addiction and run afoul of the law are diverted into drug court programs led by a judge and supported by local community treatment efforts.
-Drug court clients include adolescents and adults, but can also include a family-based or mental health-based focus.
+Drug courts serve both adolescents and adults.